ranieremenezes/easyfermi/docs/source/custom_analysis.rst

 At the cost of decreasing the sensitivity, you can cut the photons with worst positional reconstruction from your dataset by selecting only the photons lying within the best PSF quartiles (`details here <https://fermi.gsfc.nasa.gov/ssc/data/analysis/documentation/Cicerone/Cicerone_Data/LAT_DP.html>`_.)

 Below we give the example of a config.yaml file generated with the button "Generate config file" for Mrk 501, and then we discuss how you can modify it to analyze the data that better suits your goals.

+This config.yaml file was generated with the boxes "Improve resolution" and "Improve sensitivity" checked.
+Checking the box "Improve sensitivity" for such a large energy range (i.e. from 100 MeV up to 800 GeV), means that we will perform the Fermi-LAT analysis for three different energy components, tuned to improve sensitivity at the highest energies (see :doc:`Basic_analysis`).

 .. note::